Has disaster struck your house?

 WORK IN ONE AREA UNTIL IT IS COMPLETED

-Oftentimes when doing a boring chore people will lose interest and start floating around their house in an effort to feel like they are being productive, without having to sit in one place for too long.
+A lot of the time when we (I) do a boring chore, people will tend to lose interest or focus in what they’re doing and start floating around their house in an effort to feel like they’re being productive, without actually doing much of anything.

-When you simply float around the different areas of your house, dabbling in a bit of cleaning up here and a bit there, you spend a lot of time walking from one place to the next, when that time could instead be used to see one task through to completion.
-Then you can move on to the next.
+When you float around the different areas of your house, dabbling in a bit of cleaning up here and a bit of cleaning up there, you spend a lot of your time walking from one place to the next, when all that wasted time could have been used to focus on one task and see it through to completion.

 USE THIS HOW TO CLEAN EVERY ROOM IN YOUR HOUSE CHECKLIST